Elevator & Escalator Accidents

 - Contracts for service, installation, or repairs

 An experienced Chicago premises liability lawyer can also handle the insurance companies so you can focus on your recovery.
-At Staver Law Group, we have the experience you need to recover compensation for your injuries.
+At Staver Accident Injury Lawyers, P.C., we have the experience you need to recover compensation for your injuries.
 We’re also here to help guide you through the personal injury process.
 You can contact us for a free, confidential legal consultation and we can discuss with you how we can help.